 What should I do if my pet goes missing?

-If your dog is missing, contact the council and let them know.
+For dogs, please contact the council.
 For cats, contact WISCA.
-Always make sure your pet's microchip details are up to date, and take a picture of your pet in case they do disappear, so you advertise them as missing.
+Always make sure your pet's microchip details are up to date, and that you have a recent photo of them.

 Please check our Lost and Found page, and post to the Waiheke Lost & Found Pets Facebook page & other community pages.
 Distribute flyers and posters of your missing fluffed around the island.
 Click here for more advice.

 Yes we do.
 We can provide discounted and even free chipping thanks to one of our sponsors, NZ Companion Animal Trust.